-- Enhanced SharePoint List Management – KLST has experience building SharePoint List CRUD forms using InfoPath that can enhance the user experience for creating, editing and viewing items in a SharePoint list.
-By opening a list, clicking the List tab under List Tools, and then clicking Customize Form, we can auto generate an InfoPath form which resembles the default, out-of-the-box SharePoint list form.
+- Enhanced SharePoint List Management – KLST has experience building SharePoint List CRUD forms using InfoPath that can enhance the user experience for creating, editing, and viewing items in a SharePoint list.
+By opening a list, clicking the List tab under List Tools, and then clicking Customize Form, we can auto-generate an InfoPath form that resembles the default, out-of-the-box SharePoint list form.
 We can then customize and enhance this form by modifying the layout, creating additional views, and adding rules and data validation in InfoPath.
-Once we finish modifying the improved list form, we publish it to SharePoint using the new one-click publish feature in InfoPath.
+Once we finish modifying the improved list form, we publish it to SharePoint using the new one-click publish a feature in InfoPath.

 - Standard Compliant Web Forms with Rich User Experience – KLST has experience building complex business forms that are simple and easy to use from a user perspective as well as compliant with Web Content Accessibility Guidelines 2.0 (WCAG 2.0) AA, which enables form designers to create forms that are available for users with disabilities.
 KLST achieves this via our deep understanding of new Microsoft InfoPath Form Controls and functionality, such as “Bulleted, Numbered and Plain Lists”, “Person / Group Pickers”, “Filtering Functionality”, “Picture Buttons”, “Hyperlink capabilities” etc.